Swindon: Athletics

 Swindon has two athletics clubs affiliated to England Athletics, Swindon Harriers (running, track and field) and Swindon Striders (running).
 There is also a group called Swindon Shin Splints.
 Two Hash House Harrier running groups are centred on Swindon, North Wilts Hash House Harriers (who run every Sunday) and the Moonrakers Hash House Harriers (who run every other Wednesday evening).
 There is a parkrun held every Saturday at Lydiard Country Park.

-Climbing

-Swindon Mountaineering Club is affiliated to the British Mountaineering Council and organise meets for walking, rock climbing and mountaineering in the UK and abroad.
-Members train on an indoor climbing wall at the Rockstar Climbing Centre in Swindon.